-Environmental9Elective.5 CreditAn exploration of Earth's ongoing natural processes.
+Environmental Science9Elective.5 CreditEnvironmental Science is the exploration of Earth's ongoing natural processes.
 The Earth's weather and energy systems are dynamic features of our planet that undergo changes (seasons and eras) from internal causes and man-made influences on the ecosystem.
-This course is designed with a unique self-paced Project-Based Learning model that will have student working in collaborative groups to achieve a long-term goal.
+This course is designed with a unique self-paced Project- Based Learning model that will have student working in collaborative groups to achieve a long-term goal.
 This course also investigates major current events in the environment and our responsibility to be good stewards of this world that God has given us to govern.

-Microbiology9-10Elective.5 CreditGod created a wonderful and spectacular world in which to live.
+Microbiology 9-10 Elective .5 Credit God created a wonderful and spectacular world in which to live.
 The study of biology allows us to not only learn about life in that created world but also to learn more about the attributes of our Creator.
-The course is an introduction to the structure and functions of cells with an emphasis on the correlation between structure and function at the molecular level.
+The course introduces the structure and functions of cells with an emphasis on the correlation between structure and function at the molecular level.
 Theories of evolution will be explored from a Biblical perspective to determine how the theories hold up against Biblical Truths.
 Students in this class will begin to appreciate and understand the living environment around them as they work with various concepts, principles, and theories.